 The Stroke Riskometer(TM) is comparable in performance for stroke prediction with The Framingham Risk Score and the QStroke which is a risk prediction algorithm that calculates an individual’s risk of ischaemic stroke taking account of their individual risk factors (8).
 Stroke Riskometer™ was derived from the Framingham Stroke Risk score prediction algorithm but enhanced to include several additional risk factors shown to be important for both ischaemic and haemorrhagic strokes such as poor diet, low physical activity, high alcohol consumption, experienced emotional stress and cognitive status(16).

 By advocating prevention of stroke or cardiovascular disease in lower risk or no risk individuals, we are optimistic that this approach will be more efficient at detecting and reducing the risk altogether.
 It is more engaging and patient centred by utilising modern technologies which is easily accessible and more cost effective(12).
-Preventive strategies similar to the Stroke Riskometer could be developed for other non-communicable disorders for which reliable predictive models and preventative recommendation exist.
+Preventive strategies similar to the Stroke RiskometerTM could be developed for other non-communicable disorders for which reliable predictive models and preventative recommendation exist.
 This would help reduce the burden of non-communicable disorders worldwide.

 2.4 Caregiver strain